valanm22/documentation/learn/getting_started/filtering_and_sorting.md

 You can use any document field for sorting as long as it contains numbers, strings, arrays of numbers, or arrays of strings and has been added to `sortableAttributes` as shown [above](#settings).

-Let's sort the meteors in the previous example based on mass:
+Let's sort the meteorites in the previous example based on mass:

 <CodeSamples id= "getting_started_sorting_md" />